There is no 'one-size-fits-all' when it comes to workers' compensation claims.

-At Michles & Booth we have attorneys who specialize in the complexities of Workers' Compensation Claim, and we are ready to help fight for the justice you deserve.
+At Michles & Booth, we have attorneys who specialize in the complexities of workers' compensation claims.
+We are ready to help fight for the justice you deserve.
 Contact our team today for a free initial consultation.

 Florida Workers’ Compensation Lawyers

 Injured at Work?
 Michles & Booth Can Help.

 With few exceptions, all workers in the state of Florida are covered by workers’ compensation.
 Workers’ compensation is a form of insurance purchased by your employer that covers you in the event you are injured at work or while performing work-related duties.
 In exchange for this coverage, you are generally prohibited from suing your employer directly.